96boards/documentation/consumer/hikey970/downloads/README.md

 ### Third Party Operating Systems

-Other operating systems supported on Board X, offered by partners.
+Other operating systems supported on HiKey970, offered by partners.

 Coming soon...